GoogleCloudPlatform/cloud-foundation-fabric/networking/ilb-next-hop/README.md

 ## Testing

-Since ILBs as next hops only forward TCP and UDP traffic, simple tests use `curl` on clients to send HTTP requests.
+This setup can be used to test and verify new ILB features like [forwards all protocols on ILB as next hops](https://cloud.google.com/load-balancing/docs/internal/ilb-next-hop-overview#all-traffic) and [symmetric hashing](https://cloud.google.com/load-balancing/docs/internal/ilb-next-hop-overview#symmetric-hashing), using simple `curl` and `ping` tests on clients.
 To make this practical, test VMs on both VPCs have `nginx` pre-installed and active on port 80.

-On the gateways, `iftop` is installed by default to quickly monitor traffic passing forwarded across VPCs.
+On the gateways, `iftop` and `tcpdump` are installed by default to quickly monitor traffic passing forwarded across VPCs.

 Session affinity on the ILB backend services can be changed using `gcloud compute backend-services update` on each of the ILBs, or by setting the `ilb_session_affinity` variable to update both ILBs.